tbsdvl/react-launchpad/README.md

 └── webpack.config.js
 ```

-When the installation successfully completes, the terminal will display the following:
+When the installation successfully completes, the terminal will display the following output:
 ```
 Congrats!
 Execute the following commands and you're ready to go.
 Happy coding! cd new-app-name && npm start